What is Population?

 Reproduction is necessary for continuing the existence of a species, but such an alarming growth will definitely lead to a shortage of many basic necessities.
 This thought marked the onset of family planning in India.
 In 1952, India became the first country which put population policy; today known as the First Five Year Plan, with the goal of controlling population explosion, but it failed.

-Birth Control Methods/Contraception
+Birth Control Methods or Contraception

-Undoubtedly, we can say that it’s time to show red signal to rapid population growth.
-Let us discuss certain easily accessible; effective birth control methods which can help to avoid unwanted pregnancy as well as provide protection from sexually transmitted diseases (STDs).
+Undoubtedly, we can say that it is the high time to show a red signal to rapid population growth.
+There are some easily accessible effective birth control methods which can help to avoid unwanted pregnancy as well as provide protection from sexually transmitted diseases (STDs).

-- Surgical methods
+- Surgical methods.